Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Introduction

 \section{Introduction}

-Among the different controllable quantum systems in the field of quantum technologies, superconducting circuits excel at the possibility of establishing interconnected scalable architectures and tuneable long range couplings.
-A paradigmatic example of this possibility is the D-Wave architecture~\cite{bunyk14}, in which arrays of superconducting flux qubits are controlled with various parameters: Qubit frequencies, biases, coupling strengths between nearest neighbors and connectivities to other plaquettes~\cite{harris09,johnson10}.
-All of these are achieved in a recent implementation of adiabatic quantum optimizers (also known as quantum annealers)~\cite{boixo14}.
-Concerning the architecture, the focus is currently placed on improving the quality of qubits, decreasing their decoherence times and pushing toward larger system sizes.
+Among the different controllable quantum systems in the field of quantum technologies, superconducting circuits excel at the possibility of establishing interconnected scalable architectures and tunable long-range couplings.
+A paradigmatic example of this possibility is the D-Wave architecture~\cite{bunyk14}, in which arrays of superconducting flux qubits are controlled with various parameters: qubit frequencies, biases, and coupling strengths between nearest neighbors and connectivities to other plaquettes~\cite{harris09,johnson10}.
+All of these advances were achieved in a recent implementation of adiabatic quantum optimizers (also known as quantum annealers)~\cite{boixo14}.
+Concerning the architecture, the focus is currently placed on improving the quality of qubits, increasing their coherence times and pushing towards larger system sizes.

-In this work we explore alternative routes, where the capabilities of D-Wave-type superconducting circuits are leveraged in the context of less demanding applications for quantum simulation.
-The key idea is that the D-Wave circuit can be moved into a regime in which it behaves as a collection of thousands of resonators with tuneable frequencies, couplings and nonlinearities.
+In this work, we explore alternative routes where the capabilities of D-Wave--like superconducting circuits are leveraged in the context of less demanding applications in quantum simulation.
+The key idea is that the D-Wave circuit can be moved into a regime in which it behaves as a collection of thousands of resonators with tunable frequencies, couplings, and nonlinearities.
 It is a powerful platform that can be used to study a wide variety of models.
-In particular, we show that it can emulate the molecular force fields that govern the vibrational dynamics of complex molecules, with or without anharmonicities.
+We show how it can be used to emulate the molecular force fields that govern the vibrational dynamics of complex molecules, with or without anharmonicities.

-The typical problem that we have in mind is sketched in Fig.~\ref{fig:the-problem}, which depicts a molecule that undergoes a change in its force field during an electronic transition.
-As a consequence of the molecular restructuring, the vibrational modes are displaced, mixed and squeezed through a Duschinsky rotation~\cite{huh14}.
-Computing the energy distribution for these modes after a sudden change is hard, even more so if anharmonicities are considered.
+The problem we have in mind is sketched in Fig.~\ref{fig:the-problem}, which depicts a molecule that undergoes a change in its force field as a consequence of an electronic transition.
+Because of the molecular restructuring, the vibrational modes are displaced, mixed, and squeezed through a Duschinsky rotation, which makes computing the energy distribution for these modes after a sudden transition ---the Franck-Condon Profile---, a challenging problem~\cite{huh14}, even more so if anharmonicities are considered~\cite{huh:2010anharm}.